muthukj/MuthuKumaran_Challenge/README.md

    We can even add in the playbook to create httpd server.

 3. SSL is enabled for the Rewrite rule.
 Created self singed cert.

+Ansible for installing and configuring the Apache web server :

+    Install the necessary packages;
+    Maintain the main configuration file;
+    Maintain the configuration file for mod_ssl.
+    Install custom certificate files;
+    Enable and maintain the configuration file for mod_status.